vineyard-bloom/vineyard-lawn/doc/index.md

 * middleware `any[]` Array of Express middleware to use just for this endpoint
 * path `string` Relative endpoint path
 * onResponse `RequestListener` Optional callback that is fired when the endpoint sends a response
+* validator `any` Optional placeholder for validation data.
+Not directly used by Lawn but available for third-party request transforms.
 ## Endpoint Functions

 ### defineEndpoints